Tandoori Chicken with Green Chutney

 Salt – To taste

 Wash the cilantro and mint leaves.
 Drain well.
 Blend everything together in a mixer until you get a smooth paste.
-Adjust the salt and lemon juice.
+Adjust the salt, sugar and lemon juice.
 Serve immediately.